 Relevance to young people

-Be prepared to discuss with others and justify your design
+Be prepared to justify your design to your peers

 How many can you list?